ishapugalia/Abstractive-Text-Summarization/README.md

 # Major Project-Abstractive-Text-Summarization
-> Project on Abstractive Summarization of News for course on Natural Language Processing at IIT Delhi
+> Project on Abstractive Summarization of News articles

 Table of Contents
 =================